NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Banshee.md

     desc: "`pf2:r` (occult) **Trigger** A foe critically hits the banshee, or the banshee critically fails their save against a foe's damaging effect\n* * *\n\n**Effect** The banshee lashes back at their tormentor, dealing 4d10+14 mental damage with a DC 38 Will check save and applying the effects of terrifying touch based on the results of the same Will save."

   - name: "Wail"
     desc: "`pf2:2` (auditory,concentrate,death,occult) The banshee unleashes a soul-chilling [[Spells/Wails of the Damned|Wails of the Damned]] (DC 38 Fortitude check, 8d10 void).
 This Wail overcomes silence and similar effects of 5th rank or lower.
 The banshee can instead use Wail as a three-action activity to overcome such effects of up to 8th rank.\n\nThe banshee's Wail resonates for 1 round, and any creature that comes within the area during that time must attempt a save against the effect.
 A creature can't be affected more than once by the same Wail.
-The banshee can't Wail again for [[/gmr 1d4 #Recharge Wail]] rounds."
+The banshee can't Wail again for 1d4 rounds."

 ```